VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 to a conference, the Business Customer must be able to view details of the Attendee in the list in the Conference Management website.

-### Pushing Changes from the Conference Management Bounded Context
+### Pushing changes from the Conference Management bounded context

 The following conversation between several developers and the domain expert highlights some of the key issues that the team needed to address